Saswata-Pattanaik/Python/README.md

 # Python
-learning python from scratch by making new projects
+learning python from scratch by making mini projects